Policies and my WorldView

 When people are forced to own multiple cars, costs skyrocket

-Giving people real alternatives — transit, biking, walking —puts money back in people’s pockets
+Giving people real alternatives — transit, biking, and walking puts money back in people’s pockets

 Lower transportation costs are a direct pay raise for working families.